 We evaluate our method by measuring its performance in 20-fold cross validation using a comprehensive data set of 692 drugs and their known side effects derived from package inserts.
-For 34% of the drugs, the top scoring side effect matches a known side effect of the drug; for almost two thirds of the drugs, our method infers a correct side effect among the five top ranking predictions.
+For 34% of the drugs the top scoring side effect matches a known side effect of the drug; for almost two thirds of the drugs our method infers a correct side effect among the five top ranking predictions.
 In comparison, applying the algorithm to randomized instances, "correct" predictions are obtained for only 10% (top ranking) or 32% (among the five top ranking) of the drugs.
-Furthermore, we show that an attempt to analyze the data by considering each side effect independently results in reduced performance with only 14.7% correct predictions for the top scoring side effect.

 We further validate our method in a blind test on ~ 450 drugs that were not part of the initial data, but for which some side effect information exists in the literature.
 Remarkably, even on these unseen data, our method is able to infer side effects that highly match existing knowledge: for 45% of the drugs, a correct side effect is included among the five top ranking predictions.
 Finally, we show the utility of our method in drug target elucidation.
 We make predictions for over 4,000 drugs for which no side effect information is readily available.
 We then show a significant correlation between the side effect similarity and target similarity among these drugs.
-Not only does this agree with a previous study that used this correlation to predict drug targets (Campillos et al., 2008), but importantly, it suggests that target prediction algorithms can be applied also in the vast regime of drugs whose side effects have not been mapped to date.
+Not only does this agree with a previous study that used this correlation to predict drug targets [2], but importantly it suggests that target prediction algorithms can be applied also in the vast regime of drugs whose side effects have not been mapped to date.